Privacy policy.

 UK GDPR Statement

 This data privacy policy has been compiled according to the UK General Data Protection Regulations (UK GDPR, 2018) and the Data Protection Act (2018).
-The policy is designed to provide transparency to current and former clients about what personal information Christine Gregory, aka The Loss Therapist, will hold for a client and how this will be stored, processed and used.
-It also sets out how long personal data is retained for, information about a client’s rights concerning their data and under what circumstances data will be deleted or anonymised.
+The policy is designed to provide transparency to current and former clients about the personal information Christine Gregory, aka The Loss Therapist, will hold for them and how this information will be stored, processed, and used.
+It also outlines how long personal data is retained, information about a client’s rights concerning their data, and the circumstances under which data will be deleted or anonymised.

-Christine Gregory, aka The Loss Therapist, acts as the data controller of any personal data collected and processed.
-Processing includes the organisation, retrieval, consultation, use and deletion or destruction of information and its disclosure to third parties.
+Christine Gregory, also known as The Loss Therapist, serves as the data controller for any personal data collected and processed.
+Processing includes the organisation, retrieval, consultation, use, and deletion or destruction of information, as well as its disclosure to third parties.
 The information clients provide will be processed mainly in connection with administering my counselling and therapy services.

-Data protection laws allow data to be processed for specific reasons.
+Data protection laws permit the processing of data for specific purposes.
 In this case, the reason provided is legitimate interests.
 This will enable me to provide the best possible service to my clients by recording relevant health and personal information through my website or information discussed during counselling sessions.
-Client data is also processed to carry out my contractual obligations, including confirming or rearranging appointments, informing clients of appointment changes, and delivering online counselling sessions.
-Additionally, certain personal data may be processed based on specific client consent.
-Further, certain data is processed to carry out legally required duties such as those required by any regulatory bodies.
+Client data is also processed to fulfil my contractual obligations, including confirming or rescheduling appointments, notifying clients of appointment changes, and conducting online counselling sessions.
+Additionally, certain personal data may be processed with the specific consent of the client.
+Furthermore, certain data is processed to fulfil legally required duties, such as those mandated by regulatory bodies.

-Any personal data held on client files will be processed fairly, lawfully and in a clear, transparent way.
+Any personal data held in client files will be processed fairly, lawfully, and in a clear and transparent manner.
 It will be collected only for valid reasons during treatment and not used in any way that is incompatible with those purposes.
-Data will only be used in a way that has been described within this policy and will be accurate and kept up to date.
+Data will only be used in accordance with this policy and will be accurate and kept up to date.
 Personal data will be kept only for as long as is necessary for the purposes outlined in this policy and will be processed transparently.

 Client rights